gmitch/hanzi-trainer/README.md

 ## How to Use

-There are three easy ways to use this app.
+There are two easy ways to use this app.

 ### 1. Live App (Recommended)